+Well, here's a twist for you.
 Apple Google has just banned Reddit Is Fun from the App Store Google Play Store due to "sexually explicit material."
 The author of the app has taken to (where else?)
 Reddit to voice his concerns and ask for advice in getting his apps reinstated.
 It may be a simple problem to solve, however.

 The move comes shortly after Reddit Is Fun received an update to version 2.0 and was split into two apps.
 The move brought a new UI which places an automatically-generated list of subreddits within glancing distance of the casual user.
 This list, naturally, contains some obviously NSFW content.